 Xizor, even more so: he exploits the ongoing war between the Desilijic and Besadii Hutt clans in order to basically perform a takeover of Besadii, granting him a priceless foothold in the Outer Rim.

 Early-Bird Cameo: In a sense.
-This trilogy marks the first appearance of Baron Soontir Fel - Crispin asked Michael Stackpole about whether there were any good Imperial pilots available, and Stackpole came up with Fel, later featuring him in the X-Wing Series.
+This trilogy marks the first appearance of Baron Soontir Fel-Crispin asked Michael Stackpole whether there were any good Imperial pilots available, and Stackpole came up with Fel, later featuring him in the X-Wing Series.

 Doomed by Canon: It is pretty obvious that Han and Bria are not going to end up together...